Bitcoin Storm – Crypto Trading Bot Review by Traders

 At the outset, we are met with suspicious clues.
 The overly official jargon is right there in the title.
 The domains .live and .app are a bit strange, as is the use of several websites to sell the same product.

 Ensuring that only one domain name of reasonable similarity may be registered and visible is simple enough today and the lack of effort towards this is somewhat suspicious.
-Through Google search and via review sites we can actually find three websites.
+Through Google search and via review sites we can actually find not one Bitcoin Storm website, but three of them.

 It goes contrary to any regular business’ interest to do this, but not the scammers, who only stand to gain through the confusion and lack of clarity.

-Another key feature of trading bot scams is that they will give mountains of information about the history of Bitcoin and cryptocurrency, but not the actual product they are supposedly selling.
-There will also be no videos or images showcasing the product and its features.
+Another key feature of trading bot scams is that they will give mountains of information about the history of the Bitcoin market and cryptocurrency, but not the actual product they are supposedly selling.

-This is the case here, as all three websites abound with nice stock images of Bitcoin, but not a thing is to be seen of the actual product.
+All three websites abound with nice stock images of Bitcoin, but not a thing is to be seen of the actual auto trading product.
 Remember, this is a crypto trading software, supposedly.

-So far we have the use of multiple websites and logos, use of generic unrelated imagery, and a suspicious disclaimer about our private information.
+Quite a few red flags right at the beginning, during the process of creating a new Bitcoin Storm account.
+So far, we have the use of multiple websites and logos, the use of generic unrelated imagery, and a suspicious disclaimer about our private information.
 So far so good.

-FInally, we can see that these wonderful, life-changing results can be achieved completely free of charge.
-The creators of Bitcoin Storm are giving away their product for free.
+FInally, we can see that these wonderful, life-changing Bitcoin trading results can be achieved completely free of charge.
+Namely, the creators of the Bitcoin Storm cryptocurrency trading platform are simply giving away their product.

 That may sound noble, but the question remains: Just how are they making money here?
 How are they getting to even net-zero, let alone a profit on this project?

 This is a rather convoluted statement, but the more you think about it the more strange it gets.
-Why the $250?
-What do they stand to gain from setting the bar at this exact point?
+Why the $250 initial deposit?
+What do they stand to gain from setting the initial investment bar at this exact point?

-Other brokers set the minimum trade at a few dollars, but that’s per each trade and the lower limit is very low.
-Why do creators of Bitcoin Storm want us to throw exactly $250 into their platform?
+Other brokers set the minimum trade necessary to begin trading at a few dollars, but that’s per each trade and the lower limit is very low.
+Why do the creators of the Bitcoin Storm robot want us to throw the minimum deposit exactly amounting to $250 into their platform?

-On two of the websites we are being thrown thousands of word of text about history of Bitcoin and crypto.
-Just take a look at this jumbled mess.
+On two of the websites, we are being thrown thousands of words of text about the history of Bitcoin and crypto.
+Just take a look at this jumbled mess, typical of fake auto trading platforms.

 It goes on and on, with no end in sight and not a word about Bitcoin Storm.
 The following sections are these: What Are Bitcoins?
 How do Bitcoins work?
 Should you invest in Bitcoins?
 What is trading?
 How is the future of Bitcoin looking?